Adrian Butters

-Adrian Butters (born 15 July 1988) is a footballer who plays as a defender.
+Adrian Butters (born 15 July 1988) is a professional footballer who plays as a defender.
 Born in Canada, he represents Guyana at international level.

 Club career

 Butters played with the Toronto Lynx of the USL Premier Development League in the 2009 and 2010 seasons.
 He spent the 2011 season with Singaporean club Woodlands Wellington.
 After a spell in Sweden with Juventus IF, he signed for Australian club Valentine Phoenix in April 2012.

 In 2015, he signed with Oakville Blue Devils in their inaugural season in League1 Ontario and won the 2015 League1 Championship, subsequently also winning the 2015 Inter-Provincial Cup series against PLSQ champions Mont-Royal Outremont.

 In 2016, he signed with the York Region Shooters of the Canadian Soccer League, and since then has also featured for Vaughan Azzurri in League1 Ontario.
 He scored in the 2016 Championship match against FC London as Vaughan won the League1 Ontario title.
 He returned to the York Region Shooters for the 2017 season.